 To review, I signed up for each app, evaluated the user interface, scheduled both live and on-demand webinars, experimented with various engagement features (like polls and giveaways) during the webinar, and created reports to analyze the webinar's success.
 I hosted the webinar, but I also used a separate login to "attend" the webinar.
 I logged my notes in a spreadsheet for comparison, and if I ran into any issues, I read the help docs, watched tutorials, or contacted support.

-With that, here are my picks for the five best webinar hosting apps.
+With that, here are my picks for the six best webinar hosting apps.

 The best webinar software for a no-frills webinar experience